-For example, a student can be awarded a major in Econometrics, if he /she secures 70% of relevant credits from Economics, Statistics, and Mathematics suitable to develop the required level of core competency in the field of Econometrics.
-The BOS shall determine the required percentage of credits in these interdisciplinary areas and the relevant discipline specific courses from all these three subjects and should list it separately.

-e) Multi-disciplinary Major: For multidisciplinary Major pathways, the credits for the major and minor pathways will be distributed among the broad disciplines such as Life sciences, Physical Sciences, Mathematical and Computer Sciences, Data Analysis, Social Sciences, Humanities, etc.
+For example a student can be awarded a major in econometrics If he /she secures 70% of relevant credits from Economics, Statistics, and Mathematics suitable to develop the required level of core competency in the field of Econometrics.
+The BOS shall determine the required percentage of credits e) Multi-disciplinary Major: For multidisciplinary Major pathways, the credits for the major and minor pathways will be distributed among the broad disciplines such as Life sciences, Physical Sciences, Mathematical and Computer Sciences, Data Analysis, Social Sciences, Humanities, etc.